KPCOFGS/Object_Detection/README.md

 This script implements real-time object detection using the YOLO (You Only Look Once) model and your webcam.
 It captures video frames, processes them through a trained YOLO model, and displays the detected objects with bounding boxes and confidence scores.
 The output video can be saved in AVI format for later review.

-## Acknowledgment
+## Acknowledgments

 Special thanks to [Dipankar Medhi](https://dipankarmedh1.medium.com/real-time-object-detection-with-yolo-and-webcam-enhancing-your-computer-vision-skills-861b97c78993) for the initial codebase and inspiration for this project.

 ## Features
 * Real-time Object Detection: Process video frames on-the-fly using YOLO.
-* Customizable Model and Output: Specify your YOLO model file and output video path via command line arguments.
+* Customizable Model and Output: Specify your object detection model file and output video path via command-line arguments.
 * User-friendly Interface: Displays detected objects in real-time on the video feed.

 ## Requirements